unisave-cloud/website/src/guides/why-not-to-build-game-backend-server-with-mysql-and-php/why-not-to-build-game-backend-server-with-mysql-and-php.md

 ## Infrastructure

 If you build your backend server with PHP, you need to run the server somewhere.
 Website hosting the first option, but that won't scale well.
-You need something that will grow, if your player base grows.
+You need something that will grow, if your playerbase grows.
 But managing custom servers is a whole different job.
 Not to mention managing a database server, which requires much more care and attention.

 On your own servers, you will also need to manage DNS, set up custom SSL certificates and worry about load balancing.
 It all gets complicated fast.